-By 1967, Taylor bought the building at 1938 Dumaine Street, Rosemont Records’ home for next 25 years.
+By 1967, Taylor bought the building at 1938 Dumaine Street in Treme, Rosemont Records’ home for next 25 years.
 He renovated it and in 1969 upgraded to a four-track stereo tape machine.

 Rosemont recorded or released records by a who’s who of the New Orleans gospel scene, including The Gospel Soul Children, Zion Harmonizers, New Orleans Spiritualettes, The Rocks Of Harmony, Ebenezer Baptist Church Radio Choir, The Melody Clouds, Alvin Bridges and the Desire Community Choir, The Crownseekers, The Mighty Chariots, and literally hundreds more.

 Rosemont regularly hired two local musical giants to collaborate on sessions or produce music while Taylor engineered.
 Sammy Berfect handled gospel duties, and Wilson Turbinton—better known as Willie Tee—was in charge of jazz, pop, and soul.

 In the late 70s and early 80s, Rosemont produced a number of notable sessions, including Bruce Sampson’s “You’re Bad,” Willie Lee Dixon’s “Disco Gorilla,” Muchos Plus’ “Nassau’s Discos,” Ernest Skipper’s “Shotgun Joe,” and The Unit Band’s “You Fool” LP.